Data Protection Guideline

 - where possible, a general description of the applied technical and organisational security measures.

-6.1.1 Saxo Bank shall make the records available to relevant data protection authorities upon request.
+6.1.1 Saxo Bank shall make the records of processing activities available to relevant data protection authorities upon request.
+Saxo Bank has prepared several of such records.

 7. Deletion of personal data

-7.1 Personal data shall be deleted when Saxo Bank no longer has a legitimate purpose for the continuous processing or storage of the personal data, or when it is no longer required to store the personal data in accordance with applicable legal requirements.
+7.1 Personal data shall be deleted when Saxo Bank no longer has a legitimate purpose for the continuous storage or other processing of the personal data, or when it is no longer required to store the personal data in accordance with applicable legal requirements.

 7.2 Detailed retention periods with respect to various categories of personal data are specified in Saxo Bank’s Data Retention and Information Sharing policy.

-8.2.1 Adherence to approved codes of conduct or approved certification mechanisms may be used as an element by which to demonstrate compliance with the appropriate technical and organisational measures pursuant to this clause.
+9.2.1 Adherence to approved codes of conduct or approved certification mechanisms may be used as an element by which to demonstrate compliance with the appropriate technical and organisational measures according to this clause.

 - To help identify potential cases of financial crime;

-11.1 If you have any questions regarding the content of this policy, please contact Saxo Bank at firstname.lastname@example.org.
+12.1 If you have any questions regarding the content of this data protection guideline or wish to submit a complaint regarding Saxo Bank's processing activities, please contact Saxo Bank at email@example.com.